paingha/grpc-church/README.md

 Hi!
 I am Paingha Joe Alagoa Jnr.
 I am a recent college graduate with 4 years experience using Golang and Javascript to build scalable and user friendly applications.
 <br/>
-Currently Open to New Full-time Software Developer positions for Golang and Javascript.
+Currently Open to New Full-time Software Developer positions in the United States (both remote and in person roles) for Golang and Javascript.
 <br />
 Contact me by Twitter or Linked In :)
 <br/>